-Candidates will be accepted for the MM degree for the first time in 1984.
+Candidates were accepted for the MM degree for the first time in 1984.
 It is a generic master's degree that has not been previously available.
-It is open to medical and non-medical graduates and may be undertaken in any department of the Faculty, either full- or part-time and by either coursework and treatise or research and thesis.
-Details may be obtained from the Faculty office.
+It is open to medical graduates and may be undertaken in any department of the faculty, either full- or part-time and by either coursework and treatise or research and thesis.
+Details may be obtained from the faculty office.